Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 ## Closing Thought

 The early performance-enhancer analogy held up better than I expected.
-AI did not simply replace developers.
-It amplified the people and teams capable of using it well.
+AI amplified the people and teams capable of using it well.

 It made routine work cheaper.
 It made first drafts faster.
 It made code generation less scarce.